- When and where will the conference take place?

 Yes, award-winning products can be found at the ALA Store located in the Convention Center.
 The ALA Store offers products that meet the widest range of your promotional and continuing education/professional development needs.
 Plenty of new and bestselling items are available.

 Do you have a coat/bag check?
+Is there a fee?

 Does ALA provide a letter of attendance?